Pond Pump Size Calculator

 How Do I Know What Size Pump I Need for My Pond?

 Before you can determine the pump size for your pond, you need to choose your water feature.
 Each feature comes in a variety of shapes and sizes, so it’s not a one-size-fits-all fix.
-Understanding the maximum vertical lift from the surface water, or the “head”, can help you determine what type of pump is necessary.
-You can learn more about water feature pumps here.
+Most importantly, different brands pump different volumes of water no matter the horsepower.

 Pond Size Calculator